thevisad/DayZ-Private-master/README.md

 Directories
 ===========

-When you see the following names in bold, substitute in the appropriate path as described.
+**IMPORTANT**: When you see the following names in bold, substitute in the appropriate path as described.

  - **ArmA2** - this is the root directory of your ArmA 2 installation.
  - **Repository** - this is the directory you have extracted (or cloned) these private server files to.